ThiagoHMattos/BotCityteste1/README.md

 # BotCityteste1
-using botcity template to create a simple bot
+# Using botcity FrameWork template to create a simple bot that sends 2 messages on the discord app